hithere-at/shadler/README.md

 - GNU/Linux
 - Termux

-Support for Windows is not likely to come as i dont have access to Windows PC.
+Currently, there is no Windows support.
+It is possible to use PowerShell on Linux and do the development there but that is another mess i dont want to deal, dash (sh) is already a painful experience.

 ## To-do list
 - [x] Core functionality (e.g streaming and downloding)
-- [x] AllAnime API documentation
+- [ ] AllAnime API documentation `TODO`
-- [ ] Support for other platforms
+- [x] Support for other platforms
 - [ ] Support for using arguments using `getopt`